Alli’s Tottenham future in doubt after Southampton axe | Malay Mail

-SOUTHAMPTON, Sept 20 — Dele Alli’s Tottenham future is in doubt after he was dropped for their Premier League match at Southampton on Sunday as Jose Mourinho claimed he has “too many players”.
+SOUTHAMPTON, Sept 21 — Dele Alli’s Tottenham future is in doubt after he was dropped for their Premier League match at Southampton today as Jose Mourinho claimed he has “too many players”.

 Alli was substituted at half-time of Tottenham’s defeat against Everton last weekend and was missing from the squad for their Europa League qualifier against Lokomotiv Plovdiv on Thursday.